-The configuration is once again the same, powered by a common power socket.
+The configuration is once again the same, powered by a standard power socket.

-All the measurements were done on a quiet Saturday morning on 23/11/2019 in Rožnov pod Radhoštěm, outside of industrial locations.
+All the measurements were done on a quiet Saturday morning on 23/11/2019 in Rožnov pod Radhoštěm, aside from industrial locations.

 Finally, let us point out that when it comes to our own filter, it does not deal with high frequency interference only; it also serves as a perfect complex surge protection.
 You can read more about that on the product page.